 To nap or not to nap?
-Some studies show that napping has great benefits, including a near 10% leap in mood, alertness, and stamina.
+Some studies show that napping has great benefits, including a near 10 percent leap in mood, alertness, and stamina.

-However, the benefits of a nap peak at 20 minutes — just enough time for your brain to dump out useless information, but not long enough to interfere with nighttime sleep.
-If you choose to nap during the day, limit yourself to just one and make it during the mid afternoon.
+However, the benefits of a nap peak at 20 minutes — just enough time for your brain to dump out useless information, but not long enough to cause problems when bedtime comes around.
+If you’re overtired and absolutely must rest, take only one nap and schedule it for the mid-afternoon.

-Regular physical activity of at least 150 minutes per week is proven to help you get better rest by helping you fall asleep faster and enjoy deeper slumbers throughout your cycle.
+Regular physical activity of at least 150 minutes per week is proven to help you get better rest, promote falling asleep faster, and enjoy deeper slumber throughout your cycle.